Overview

 From 2006 to 2016, Uganda made steady progress in reducing anemia prevalence among non-pregnant women of reproductive age (WRA) from 40% to 31%.

-Read how multisectoral interventions, including a focus on malaria control, family planning, and women’s nutrition, contributed to its success.
+Read how multisectoral interventions, including a focus on malaria control, family planning, and improved access to health services, contributed to its success.

 Contents